 Strengthen security without introducing friction

-Multi-factor Authentication (MFA) has become the standard for preventing unauthorized access, but the wrong authentication method can create friction for users.
+Multi-factor Authentication (MFA), also referred to as Two-factor Authentication (2FA) has become the standard for preventing unauthorized access, but the wrong authentication method can create friction for users.
 PortalGuard offers flexible authentication options, including world-class biometrics, to support all your access policies for remote and on-premises users.

 Secure All Access Scenarios